Take a second to think about this question: When was the last time you truly didn’t feel busy?

-Digital solutions like the consumer app let Posts deploy an optichannel strategy that significantly cuts down lines for customers – in some cases, removing them altogether.
+Digital solutions like Mobile POS let Posts deploy a customer-centric strategy that significantly improves the consumer experience – in some cases, reinventing it altogether.
 In turn, Posts are seeing more revenue opportunities compared to a traditional setting that forces people to visit a physical location between regular business hours.

 Here are the four Postal technologies that help organizations cut lines and increase sales in the process:

 We start with the most obvious solution: putting Posts in the hands of customers.
-Consumer apps are highly customizable platforms that bring the array of functionality and service you’d traditionally find in a Post office via a smartphone.
+Mobile POS solutions for customers are highly customizable platforms that bring the array of functionality and service you’d traditionally find in a Post office via a smartphone.

-Furthermore, making more transactions and products available through the consumer app simultaneously increases their visibility.
+Furthermore, making more transactions and products available through the Mobile POS tool simultaneously increases their visibility.
 When it’s easier to purchase a product, customers are more likely to complete the buyer’s journey.

 By making the customer journey more efficient, Posts can drive new revenue opportunities.
-One of the innovations that high performers are latching onto is the empowered mail carrier through the Mobile Postal Worker solution.
+One of the innovations that high performers are latching onto is the empowered mail carrier through the Mobile POS solution.

 The digital platform can be accessed from any mobile device and enables mail carriers to facilitate a number of transactions from the door step of a residence or business, as well as identify optimal routes for delivery.

-A successful mobile Postal worker initiative encourages consumers to conduct more transactions away from the Post office because of the ease of access to services.
+A successful Mobile POS initiative encourages consumers to conduct more transactions away from the Post Office because of the ease of access to services.
 Simplified door-to-door service can create more revenue opportunities than forcing customers to visit a physical location.